Our People

 Keani Taruia-Pora

-Keani is Choir Leader of Auckland East, but currently on leave for 2023, while she settles into her demanding new teaching role.
+Keani was Choir Leader of Auckland East, but currently on leave, while she establishes herself as a high school teacher.

 Keani’s cultural background has played an important part in her musical upbringing.
 Being of Cook Island descent, her cultural views and passion around Pacific music have paved the start of her musical journey, ultimately influencing a new love for Western music.
 Keani began singing at a very young age, taking part in many cultural singing practices and admiring the voices of role models in her family and community.